photocurio/photocurio.github.io/_posts/2013-12-2-simple-related-posts-widget.md

 If you want to put some related posts in a widget you can use the smart <a href="http://wordpress.org/plugins/yet-another-related-posts-plugin/">YARPP</a> plugin.

-Or, if you merely want to list posts with matching tags, you can put a function in your Wordpress theme.
+Or, if you merely want to list posts with matching tags, you can put a function in your Wordpress theme, or make your own plugin.
 In some ways this is better than the fuzzy logic of YARPP because it gives you more control: you just give posts the same tag, and you know they are related.
 Plus, its easy to edit such simple code to suit (if you know how <a href="http://codex.wordpress.org/The_Loop">the loop</a> works).

-Try this to start:
+Try this function to start:
 {% highlight php %}
 <?php
 // This function will list three posts in the sidebar with like tags.